Published on November 19th, 2019 | by John OMeara7

 Councillor Kooner has asked for the Private Rented Team to present their ‘roadshow’ at the January meeting.
 This was welcomed, but the request made that as well as presenting information there be the time and capacity to discuss how residents are going to be more involved in planning decisions and policy making, and real insight provided into what the Council is doing to produce change at a national level in the way supported housing is regulated.

 2. Leaves: the combination of wetness and fallen leaves has made pavements dangerous.
 Residents sought clarification of the Council policy on clearing leaves – some had been told that they would only be cleared once, and that any additional clearances would have to be done by residents.
 There is concern about safety, and liability if for example an older person is injured.
 Councillor Atwal said he would check on the policy and talk to the Cabinet member about it.

 3. Clinical Commissioning Group: at present we are part of the Sandwell and West Birmingham CCG (the group which purchases the majority our community and hospital health care), but there is now discussion about amalgamating with Birmingham and Solihull CCG to produce a single organisation.
 The CCG is looking for opportunities to discuss the effects of this change with as many ‘stakeholders’ as possible.
 It was suggested that they be invited to a Ward Forum as early as possible in 2019.

-Date of next meeting: 24th January 7pm at Hamstead Pavilion when priority items will be the Ward Plan and HMO’s/Supported Housing.
+Date of next meeting: to be confirmed (priority items will be the Ward Plan and HMO’s/Supported Housing).